EpiData-dk/analysis/help/commands.md

 new variable *variable <type> [:= expression] [!options...]
 ```

-Create a new variable of a given <a href="#types">type</a> and optionally assign the value in expression.
+Create a new variable of a given [type](#types) and optionally assign the value in expression.
             The variable type and expressions type must be compatible.
 Variables contain a value for each observation.
             If no expression is given, all values will be missing.